BPMNData/camunda-bpm-platform/bpmn-data-docs/modeler-engine-integration.md

 Building and Deploying a Process Application
 --------------------------------------------

-When deploying to the Tomcat distro, please follow the [camunda docs on how to build a Process Application](http://docs.camunda.org/guides/user-guide/).
+When deploying to the Tomcat distro, please follow the [camunda docs on how to build a Process Application](http://docs.camunda.org/guides/user-guide/) or look at an application from our demo use case, like the [travel agency application](/examples/bpmn-data/demo_agency).
 There is no additional deployment configuration neccessary when using a platform-shared process engine.

 Testing a BPMNData process application
 --------------------------------------